-Under Increasing Choice in Home Care reforms that started February 27, if someone with a home-care package is not happy with the service they are getting from a provider, they should be able to switch more easily than under the previous regime.
+Increasing Choice in Home Care reforms started February 27.
+If someone with a home-care package is not happy with the service, they should be able to switch more easily.

-The changes mean funding for a home-care package is allocated to eligible consumers and follow the consumer, replacing the old system where home-care places are allocated to individual approved providers to deliver services in a particular location.
+The changes mean funding for a home-care package is allocated to eligible consumers.
+This replaces the old system where home-care places are allocated to individual approved providers.
+These services delivered only to services in a particular location.

-For Barbara Leonard, 73, the ability to change providers to get the type of care needed to keep her husband David, 78, at home following a massive stroke couldn’t come soon enough.
+For Barbara Leonard, 73, the ability to change providers couldn’t come soon enough.
+She needed the type of care that kept her husband David, 78, at home, following a massive stroke.

-Since December 2016, David has been entitled to a level-four home-care package, which covers a range of services including specific equipment, physiotherapy and personal care.
+Since December 2016, David has been entitled to a level-four home-care package.
+This covers a range of services including specific equipment, physiotherapy and personal care.

-While there was nothing particularly wrong with the initial provider they engaged, it was unable to deliver the choice of carer they so badly needed.
+There was nothing particularly wrong with the initial provider they engaged.
+However, it was unable to deliver the choice of carer they so badly needed.

 “A friend of mine told us to get out the iPad and look at bettercaring.com.au [an online market marketplace that connects consumers directly with local, independent care and support workers] where we could choose our own carer.
 David immediately chose Rosa and she has been fabulous,” says Barbara.

-“Choosing who comes every day gave David more autonomy and control and that has made a lot of difference to him,” she says.
+“Choosing who comes every day gave David more autonomy and control.
+That has made a lot of difference to him,” she says.

 Where one provider was unable to provide the flexibility needed to access a service like bettercaring, the other was willing to find a solution.